• Skip to primary navigation

 • Sugar – I used the regular granulated sugar for this recipe.
 You can replace it with stevia for a sugar-free Keto diet.

 • Red Food Coloring – It helps to turn your sweet rice cake into a nice pink color.
-I used dragonfruit powder, and some people use beetroot juice for natural pink color in this recipe, but feel free to use any red food coloring.
+I used dragonfruit powder, and some people use beetroot juice for the natural pink color in this recipe, but feel free to use any red food coloring.

 • Red Bean Paste – You can find it at local Asian grocery stores or order it online from Amazon.
 Alternatively, you can make it at home (see recipe notes for how to make homemade red bean paste).